14 Best B2B Cold Email Templates to Get Your Leads' Attention

 send-now-hubspot-sales-bar

-Keeping it short and sweet, this email template immediately states the purpose and clearly details what you want the prospect to do.
-It also gives them the opportunity to pass the information along to the correct person.
+Keeping it short and sweet, this email template immediately states the purpose and details what you want the prospect to do.
+It also allows them to pass the information along to the correct person.

 Example of B2B email to land a meeting with anyone